 Marriage Was Necessary To Strengthen The Alliance

 In this unstable political situation, Alfred decided to strengthen his alliances and arranged for his daughter to marry Aethelred, Lord of Mercia.
 He hated the Danes and was the king's most important ally.

-The union of Wessex and Mercia through the pair's marriage was an important step on the way to a full unification of the kingdoms.
-The couple had very good cooperation and they accompanied each other into battle until he died in 912.
+The union of Wessex and Mercia through the pair's marriage was an important step toward ultimately unifying the kingdoms.
+The couple had excellent cooperation and accompanied each other into battle until he died in 912.

 Aethelflaed shared military responsibilities with her husband and succeeded him as military commander after his death.

-Roger of Wendover, a monk based at St Alban's Abbey, Buckinghamshire, who was one of the most notable thirteenth-century chroniclers, said of her marriage that Aethelflaed was 'united to Aethelred, earl of the Mercians', otherwise, not much is known about the young Lady of Mercia and her life until the beginning of the tenth century, when her husband became seriously ill.
+Roger of Wendover, a monk based at St Alban's Abbey, Buckinghamshire, one of the most notable thirteenth-century chroniclers, said of her marriage that Aethelflaed was 'united to Aethelred, earl of the Mercians.'
+Otherwise, not much is known about the young Lady of Mercia and her life until the beginning of the tenth century, when her husband became seriously ill.